It is important to visit your GP as soon as you find out you are pregnant, so you can get the right care during your pregnancy and for the birth.

 Baby Buddy app

-An app has been developed which offers lots of support during pregnancy and after the baby is born until it is 6 months old.
+This app has been developed by parents and healthcare professionals.
+It offers lots of support to parents and caregivers during pregnancy, and after the baby is born, until the baby is 6 months old.
 The app has lots of videos and information to support you to care for yourself and your baby.
 Baby Buddy is available as a website as well an app.

 Family Information Service